Mazda’s Largest Crossover Plugs In

 Interestingly, and unlike some other automakers, Mazda says it will continue to invest in improving its internal combustion engines.
 It will continue to lower the fuel consumption and emissions of its ICE-based vehicles even as it invests in electrification.
 This multi-solution approach offers a mix of different products and technologies to best suit local markets.

 Still, by 2030, Mazda says that its entire fleet will be electrified – a mix of pure electric cars, plug-in hybrid, hybrid, and mild-hybrid vehicles that will be in line with regulatory requirements as well as customer demand.
-It feels that offering different electrification approaches we will assure that all its customers can find the right model for them based on their individual needs.
+It feels that offering different electrification approaches will assure that all its customers can find the right model for them based on their individual needs.

 The new CX-90 will debut in late January 2023.
 It will be interesting to see what Mazda’s first serious foray into the plug-in arena will look like.